thinkingmachines/speechtotext-poc/README.md

 Copyright (c) 2024 Ratchada-Whisper

 ## Contact
-For support or queries, contact tm-zoon.
+For support or queries, open new issue or contact contributors on the team for the assistance.